 But challenges come when translating that data into information.
 Gathering direct feedback from students and other stakeholders is a challenge with survey response rates decreasing and issues of trust increasing, and additionally there must be an understanding of the role of data in empowering equitable change and/or sustaining systemic oppression.
 Those using data have a challenge and an obligation to understand what “good” data means in various contexts to ensure that the best information is being used to improve learning, systems and structures within higher education.

-Join us on March 30, 2023 when our expert presenter will explore what “good” data looks like and how to apply it to the work you do.
+Our expert presenter explores what “good” data looks like and how to apply it to the work you do.
 You’ll be better able to make confident decisions about what data to use, when and how, so you can have the greatest impact and the most buy-in.

 With so much data available on a campus, practitioners often have not stopped to think about if their data is “good enough” for its purpose.
 If they have thought about it, it is usually because someone has questioned or dismissed the data, sometimes with an explanation but other times not.
 Having a broader understanding of good data and being able to confidently share that with others is essential for you to use data to increase resources, create change or help others understand the work you do.